plum-umd/symphony-lang/autotools.md

-PSL includes an Autotools-based build system that provides a conventional POSIX-like workflow for building and installing PSL.
+PSL includes an Autotools-based build system that provides a conventional POSIX-like workflow for building and installation.

-Working with this build system differs slightly depending on whether you're working with the PSL Git repository or with a PSL distribution archive.
+There are three main steps to using the build system:

+1. Initializing the build system.
+2. Configuring the build system.
+3. Running the build system.

-The former you would have acquired by running `git clone`, and the latter you would have acquired by downloading an archive whose name looks like `psl-<VERSION>.tar.gz`.
+You should skip the first step if you're working with a distribution archive, which you would have acquired by downloading and extracting an archive file whose name looks like `psl-<VERSION>.tar.gz`.

-The difference is that when working with the Git repository, you must manually initialize the build system, whereas with the distribution archive, the build system comes pre-initialized.
+Otherwise, you're working with the Git repository, which you must have acquired by running `git clone` (or equivalent).
+In this case, you cannot skip the first step.

-The former is typically used by people who are interested in doing development work on PSL itself (e.g., the PANTHEON team), whereas the latter is typically used by people who are only interested in building and installing PSL and using it to develop PSL programs.
+Distribution archives are typically used by people who are only interested in building and installing PSL to use it to develop PSL programs.

-Since the build system works the same way once it's initialized, we'll first discuss how to initialize it when working with the Git repository.
+The Git repository is typically used by people who are interested in doing development on PSL itself (e.g., the PANTHEON team).

 ## Initializing the build system

-**IMPORTANT:** If you are working with a distribution archive instead of the Git repository, you should skip this section.
+**IMPORTANT:**
+You should skip this step if you're working with a distribution archive.

-Initializing the build system requires the following tools to be installed on your system.
+Initializing the build system requires the following tools to be installed on your system:
-This list of tools is much more developer oriented than the list of tools required after the build system is initialized:

 - Bash 4.4 or newer.
 - jq 1.5 or newer.